7heo/jsmd/README.md

 # jsmd
-JS M.D. - Client side markdown support for Markdown
+JS M.D. - Client side support for Markdown

 Browsers should support markdown in addition of all the HTML versions they support.